github/docs/content/actions/reference/workflow-syntax-for-github-actions.md

 You can add custom environment variables for each test combination by using `include` with `env`.
 You can then refer to the custom environment variables in a later step.

-In this example, the included matrix entries for `node-version` are able to use different values in their environment variables.
+In this example, the matrix entries for `node-version` are each configured to use different environment variables.
 The `Echo site details` step then uses `env: ${{ matrix.env }}` to refer to the custom variables:

 {% raw %}
 ```yaml